matthiaskoenig/sbmlsim/README.md

 within the research network Systems Medicine of the Liver (**LiSyM**, grant number 031L0054).

 ## Installation
+`sbmlsim` currently works only python3.6, we are working on python3.7 and python3.8 support.

 `sbmlsim` requires HDF5 support which can be installed via
 ```
 sudo apt-get install -y libhdf5-serial-dev